gustybear-teaching/course_ee693e_2020_fall/week_08/01-Japhet.md

 - Paper heavily relies on the fact that adversaries would be able to gather data to train the networks, they themselves having a training dataset of 66GB for only a few operations.

-### Detalied Comments
+### Detailed Comments
 The authors go into great depth on the background information that they used to create the model in  their experiments, by providing links and also quoting the necessary details from the background models that they used, such as the convolution model that they based their convolutional layers on.
 They also explain clearly how their version is different and how they changed the base model to fit their specific needs through modification of the input, as well as some tweaks to the convolutional layers themselves.
 Their analysis of each of  the classification strategies goes in depth on why they believe the results are as they are.
 In particular, how much the noise they were able to correctly identify in the CNN models where the mean-squared approach completely failed in matching anything and flagging all the inputs as noise.
 However, their model heavily relies on the adversary already having such models with a decent amount of data that will require expensive equipment to obtain.
 In their training data,  they used a software defined radio to capture EM traces of a microcontroller processor.
 The radio was placed only a few centimeters from the processor where their amplitude and frequency readings were had a decent resolution.
 They themselves also say that a good follow-up study was to see if a more powerful adversary would be capable of capturing EM leakage from significantly farther distance from very powerful sensors.
 So while the paper has proven that it is possible to reverse engineer a black-box hardware module via analyzing EM-leakage, the security concerns with a more powerful adversary was not discussed in this paper.

 ### Implementation
 The authors provide their [source code](https://github.com/rpp0/em-operation-extraction) to us.
 The language of choice for the analysis is Python and in the code repository, have provided the code for their zero-mean normalized cross-correlation and mean squared error analysis, as well as the code for their 1-D, 2-D, and 1-D with classification Convolutional Neural Networks along with their training algorithm for all the networks.
 They relied on TensorFlow for the backend of their CNN's by creating a TensorFlow implementation of another paper's CNN called [WaveNet] (https://deepmind.com/blog/article/wavenet-generative-model-raw-audio) whose model theirs are based on.

 The authors also provided their [training and testing datasets](http://wisecdata.ccs.neu.edu/) that they used.
 The datasets are compromised of EM traces during the execution of their chosen operations.
 An example trace can be seen below.